shannenye/Topia-FE/README.md

 ### Premise

 Topia is a combination of several front-end technologies.
-There is a graphical canvas, a user interface and a streaming system.
+There is a graphical canvas, a user interface, and a streaming system.
 All 3 interact to deliver a unique experience.

 This test is designed to touch on the elements of all 3.

 While topia runs on a user’s computer, peer avatars are added or removed from the canvas depending on whether or not the peer avatar falls within the range of the user’s viewport.
 A user’s screen height and width determine how much of the Topia a user can see centered on their own avatar.

-In this test, you will rewrite the central algo that runs in Topia to maintain which peer avatars are on canvas and which ones are not.
+In this test, you will rewrite the central algorithm that runs in Topia to maintain which peer avatars are on canvas and which ones are not.

 You will wrap the results of this algorithm in a user interface of your own design.

 - At the root level of this project, in `App.js`, you are expected to present a button named `User List`.
 - Pressing this button will launch a modal that will display a list of users that are on the visible screen centered on `x, y`
 - The default values for the fields should be `x = 800; y = 400`
 - `x, y` (the user’s current position) should be editable in the modal and as it changes it should update the results of the list.